dlernstrom/presentations/Unicode/unicode.md

 Grew up in the Davis County area

-Moved to Logan in 2001 after religious sebattical to British Columbia
+Moved to Logan in 2001 after religious sabbatical to British Columbia

 Graduated from USU with BCompSc, BEng, MBA